ChampionLeake/BreakingNews/README.md

 * A way to inject the save.
 (DSi users can use [ndsi-savedumper](https://github.com/edo9300/ndsi-savedumper) and 3DS users can use [TWLSaveTool](https://github.com/TuxSH/TWLSaveTool/releases).
 ###
 ## Triggering the exploit
-* Select the `rename` button on the bottom screen while the `NYTCrossHaxx` save-slot is selected
+* Select the `rename` button on the bottom screen while the `BreakingNews` save-slot is selected
 * The payload should load! :D
 ###
 ## Support: